HypoTest-io/hypotest-python3-sdk/README.md

                tags: Dict[str, Union[str, int, float, bool, None]] = None, override: str = None, report_event=True)
 ```
 this function is to warp your current and new code as an experiment,
-the function returns the chosen variant, and report the event back to Hypo's server
+the function returns the chosen variant, and report the event back to Hypo's servers
 the function calculate for each user/visitor per test a variant locally,
 the function is deterministic, each user/visitor combined with an experiment will allways get the same variant
 * **experiment_name**: the experiment key name as created in the platform